qasimmizbah/instant-maintenance-mode/readme.txt

 = Can I customize the maintenance page? =
 Yes!
 You can upload a logo, set custom text.

-= Will this affect search engine rankings? =
-The plugin returns a 503 (Service Unavailable) status code which tells search engines to come back later.
-This is the proper way to handle temporary maintenance.

 == Screenshots ==
 1. Plugin settings page with configuration options
 2. Maintenance mode preview showing logo and custom message